Gumbee/Matura/README.md

 ## Instructions
 If you are using port forwarding with 'chrome://inspect' you will have to check the 'port forwarding'-box on your app settings and have chrome opened on your mobile before scanning the QR-Code.

-For the google-feature and the weather-feature to work you will have to establish a internet connection on the machine, that is operating the site.
+For the google-feature and the weather-feature to work you will have to establish a internet connection on the machine which is running the site.
 For the calendar-feature however you will only have to have a internet connection on your mobile.

 ## Further information
 The app will not be distributed on Github and is only available through personal distribution.